 The conference, the largest in the company’s history, was an opportunity to tighten protocols and procedures across the various regions where Tangiers International operates but also emphasise the need for bespoke approaches to specific challenges worldwide.

 Meanwhile, in November, Tangiers was nominated as a finalist in the International Travel & Health Insurance Journal (ITIJ) Awards under the category of Assistance Company of the Year.

 The past 12 months have also seen the successful adoption and expansion of the company’s dedicated customer service app – enabling policy holders to manage their claims, access crucial information and communicate with Tangiers at the touch of a button.

 Behind the scenes, Tangiers invested in developing its own claims management system, ensuring claims could be processed with utmost efficiency.

-Jane said: “This year we have really focused on our services and operations as well as streamlining our internal processes.
+“This year we have really focused on our services and operations as well as streamlining our internal processes.
 We’ve seen growth, but the focus has been on efficiency and ensuring everything is working as smoothly as possible.

 “Next year our plan is to work on a lot of internal enhancements.
 As technology develops, we want to keep ahead of the industry and we have a lot of projects in the pipeline that will continue that goal.

 “Essentially, we’re looking to the challenges we expect to face in 2019 and we’re very confident that our protocols are robust enough to overcome them.”